nikitavoloboev/data/productivity/flow/rules.md

 ## GitHub README
 - Use HTML for rendering images if I need control on their size and position.
 - Add appropriate _quote_ to briefly describe the repo (often is the same as description but with links).
 Don't repeat what is said in the quote in the description underneath the quote.
 - If the README is long enough, add a __Contents__ reference table.
-Can omit Contents heading.
 - Don't add anything that is not needed and focus on the content.
 - Add a way to visually show the workflow/library in action where appropriate.
 - Don't link to Imgur images as links, render them in the GitHub README itself.